search

 I want to do scalping trades with the lowest spreads

-Please note, however, that since Low Spread and Zero accounts incur separate transaction fees under different structures, even if the Zero account has a lower spread, the Low Spread account may actually have a lower effective spread when transaction fees are factored in.
+However, please note that since Low Spread and Zero accounts incur separate trading commissions under different structures, even if the Zero account has a lower spread, the Low Spread account may actually have a lower effective spread when trading commissions are factored in.

 I want to do scalping trades with the lowest possible transaction costs

-If you want to keep your total trading costs—which include both spreads and external transaction fees—as low as possible for scalping trades, we recommend one of the Professional-type accounts: Low Spread, Zero, or Pro.These three Professional-type accounts offer spreads and transaction fees that are lower than the industry average.
+If you want to engage in scalping while keeping your total trading costs—which include the spread and any external transaction fees—as low as possible, we recommend one of the Professional-type accounts: Low Spread, Zero, or Pro.These three Professional-type accounts offer spreads and transaction fees that are lower than the industry average.
 The three account types feature different fee structures—fixed fees, variable fees, and no fees—and the account that offers the lowest transaction costs varies depending on the instrument.

 Exness: Comparison of Trading Costs for Major Currency Pairs